Scala tips and code snippets.

 Here are some convenient collection types that can be used in Scala programs:

-type is equivalent to a sequential collection.
+Stringtype is equivalent to a sequential collection.

-is an immutable sequence of elements.
+ListScala List is an immutable sequence of elements.

-elementsMerge or exclude List
+List elementsMerge or exclude List elements:

 // Merge two lists